bstaton1/SimSR/README.md

 # SimSR

 This is an R package written to facilitate simulating Ricker spawner-recruit dynamics, particularly in the case of age-structured, mixed-stock fisheries.
-It was designed to generate input information for used by the functions in the `FitSR` [package](<https://github.com/bstaton1/FitSR/>).
-It may be installed using:
+It was designed to generate input information for use by the functions in the `FitSR` [package](<https://github.com/bstaton1/FitSR/>).
+The most current version may be installed using:

 ```R
 devtools::install_github("bstaton1/SimSR")